Skip to content

 coola.utils.format.repr_indent

-repr_indent(original: Any, num_spaces: int = 2) -> str
+repr_indent(original: object, num_spaces: int = 2) -> str

 Add indentations if the original string is a multi-lines string.